digicrafts/MoPub-ANE/README.md

 MoPub Native Extension for Adobe Air
 =========

-This Mopub ANE add supprt to using MoPub Mobile monetization platform.
+This Mopub ANE add supprt to using MoPub Mobile monetization platform with Adobe Air.
+Supports Android and iOS.

 What is MoPub?
 =========